MartinNikolovMarinov/JavaScriptResources/README.md

 }
 ```

 The word `async` before a function means one simple thing: a function always returns a promise.
-If the code has return non-promise in it, then JavaScript automatically wraps it into a resolved promise with that value.
+If a non-promise has been returned JavaScript automatically wraps it into a `Promise.resolved(value)`.

 For instance, the code above returns a resolved promise with the result of 1, let's test it: